kavya2314-k/Flight-Dashboard/README.md

 ##  Project Overview

-**Airfly Insights** is an interactive data analytics dashboard built using **Streamlit** to analyze airline performance and delay patterns.
+**Airfly Insights** is an Exploratory Data Analyses project to analyze airline performance and delay patterns.
 The project focuses on extracting meaningful insights from flight data to support better decision-making and operational understanding.

 This application enables users to explore delay distributions, airline efficiency, route-level trends, and time-based performance metrics through an intuitive interface.